WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * Classmates with finding hard-to-find papers we are meant to read!
+  * KW: YES!
+Have you heard of http://unpaywall.org

 #### Who helped you this week?

 * FN and KX with the tech talk, you with my Thursday!
+  * KW: Really glad you did this talk - obviously I'm happy to give you a pep talk whenever! :sunflower:

 #### What did you achieve?

 * I led the National-Inclusion-Week-themed REG Tech Talk!
+  * KW: Really great!
+Blog post?

 #### What did you struggle with?

 * The NeurIPS request was suprisingly overwhelming...
+  * KW: Discussed in meeting. :hibiscus:

 #### What would you like to work on next week?

 * I need to reach out to EU re: last week's idea re: collating ethical guidelines
+  * KW: Yes - and link in CF's guidelines
 * I am also looking forward to our review of the new form!

 #### Where do you need help from Kirstie?

 * Maybe direction...
+  * KW: I think I'm blocking you at the moment :weary: You're rocking along :muscle:

 #### Any other topics